-As part of the move towards the new list edit we will be enabling the option for list editors to decide which citation style students should initially view the list in.
+As part of the move towards the new List Edit we will be enabling the option for list editors to decide which citation style students should initially view the list in.

 You may wish to review the citation styles available or add a university specific style.
-Guidance on how to do this can be found in the following to support articles:
+Guidance on how to do this can be found in the following support articles:

 Q - Where do the book jackets thumbnail images come from, some of them are not displayed even though they are available in the library catalogue?